ElsevierSoftwareX/SOFTX_2020_75/docs/model/equations/eq_res_share.rst

             )
     ;

 The renewable share shown above applies to the sum of (conventional) electric load, electricity storage losses, and electricity consumed by electric vehicles (also including charging losses).
-Please note that this formulation may result in unintended storage cycling during periods of renewable curtailment, and may require additional terms if othe sector coupling options are also used.
+Please note that this formulation may result in unintended storage cycling during periods of renewable curtailment, and may require additional terms if other sector coupling options are also used.
 An update and some guidance for good modeling practice in this respect will be added here soon.